Complex oscillations in the delayed Fitzhugh-Nagumo equation: Discussion

 \section{Discussion}

-We have considered here a simple model of delay differential equation based on the Fitzhugh-Nagumo neuron model, that provides a canonical example of canard explosion.
+We have considered here a simple model of delay differential equation based on the FitzHugh-Nagumo neuron model, that provides a canonical example of canard explosion.
 This system shows a surprisingly rich phenomenology.
-For small delays, a classical canard explosion occurs similarly to what happens in the non-delayed Fitzhugh-Nagumo equation, which is the topic of~\cite{krupa-touboul:14a}.
+For small delays, a classical canard explosion occurs similarly to what happens in the non-delayed FitzHugh-Nagumo equation, which is the topic of~\cite{krupa-touboul:14a}.
 However, as delays are increased, they destabilize branches of the critical manifold that are necessary to support canard cycles, and complex dynamics occur.
 As delays are increased, the first phenomenon observed is the emergence of instabilities of the small cycles.
-As shown in~\cite{krupa-touboul:14a}, these are related the increase in expansion rate along the branches of the critical manifold: while the stability of the branches remain unchanged, above a certain delay, the contraction rate along the stable branch of the critical manifold decreases until passing below the expansion rate of the unstable manifold.
-This induces a sequence of bifurcations of canards cycles, and numerical evidence show the emergence of period doubling bifurcations and chaotic small oscillations.
+As shown in~\cite{krupa-touboul:14a}, these are related to an increase of the expansion rate along the critical manifold.
+Indeed, although the stability of the branches of the critical manifold remains unchanged, increasing the delay induces a decrease of the contraction rate of the trajectories along the stable branch of the critical manifold passing below the increasing expansion rate along the unstable manifold.
+This induces a sequence of bifurcations of canards cycles, and numerical evidence {shows} the emergence of period doubling bifurcations and chaotic small oscillations.
 As delays are further increased, stable branches of the critical manifold may lose stability.
 In that case, there is no more room for canard cycles.
 In the case of the FhN system, the branches of the critical manifold lose stability through a subcritical Hopf bifurcation emerging from one of the folds through a Bogdanov-Takens bifurcations.
-This results in incomplete canard explosion and the sudden emergence of MMOs.
+This results, {in particular, in the emergence of a new type of MMOs}.
 For even larger delays, the fast system shows the presence of a stable limit cycle, which yields fast oscillations and bursting in the full system.
 Chaotic trajectories showing irregular alternations of MMO- and burst-like trajectories were also found within a specific parameter region, in which stable manifolds in the extended phase plane $(x_{t-\tau},x_{t})$ show a very specific shape.

 Delay differential equations are infinite dimensional dynamical systems, and as such may have very complex dynamics.
 However, we conjecture that the phenomena observed in this system may be observed in a three dimensional system with two fast and one slow variables.
 Such a toy model would allow going deeper into a number of phenomena that we identified in our infinite-dimensional setting and that are still not completely understood from a theoretical viewpoint.
 These include accounting for chaotic small oscillations when expansion overcomes contraction, the development of a single Hopf bifurcation curve with a Bautin point out of the merging of singular Hopf bifurcations and Bogdanov-Takens bifurcation in the fast system.
 Eventually, such a finite-dimensional version of the system would allow understanding more precisely the nature of the MMOs emerging here in the absence of two slow variables, as well as the chaotic orbits mixing MMOs- and burst-like trajectories.